Agent skill for tester - invoke with $agent-tester

 Suggestions

-Split detailed test pattern examples (security, performance, E2E) into separate referenced files, keeping SKILL.md as a concise operational overview.
+Split detailed examples (security testing, performance testing, E2E patterns) into separate referenced files if they're needed, keeping SKILL.md as a concise overview.

 | Dimension | Reasoning | Score |